ACTCollaboration/DR4_DR5_Notebooks/ReadMe.md

 In this repository we have included the file `act_notebooks.yml` which can be used to set up a conda environment.
 To do so navigate to the repository that contains the file via your terminal.
 In the terminal run :

 	conda env create -f act_notebooks.yml
-Once the environment has been created you can launch it using :
+Once the environment has been created you can enter it using :

 	conda activate act_notebooks
-From there launch jupyter notebook and you should be able to run the notebooks.
+From there launch `jupyter notebook` and you should be able to run the notebooks.

 ### If you are using a local installation:
 We highly recommend working entirely within a conda environment to manage packages.
 If that is not possible for you, you should still be able to install all dependencies.